luzhang06/AzureMachineLearningGallery/tutorial/tutorial1-use-existing-components.md

 A component is self-contained set of code that performs one step in machine learning pipeline, such as data preprocessing, model training, model scoring and so on.
 A component is analogous to a function, in that it has a name, parameters, expects certain input and returns some value.
 Any python script can be wrapped as a component following the [component spec](component-spec-definition.md).

 Azure Machine Learning Gallery contains rich components and pipelines for common machine learning tasks.
-It accelerates the productivity by enabling customer easily leveraging best work of the community instead of start from zero.
+It accelerates the productivity by enabling customer to easily leverage best work of the community instead of starting from zero.

 In this tutorial you will learn how to build a machine learning pipeline with existing components in the gallery.
 It can be summarized as two steps:
- 1. Register the components to your Azure Machine Learning workspace.
+ 1. Register the component to your Azure Machine Learning workspace.
- 2. Build the pipeline using the registered components in Azure Machine Learning designer.
+ 2. Build a pipeline using the registered component in Azure Machine Learning designer.

 > **!
 NOTE:**
 >